-“It’s once again with the food preparation and the idea of under-cooked food, so sushimi, for example, might be a little bit off the radar,” says David.
+“It’s once again with the food preparation and the idea of under-cooked food, so sashimi, for example, might be a little bit off the radar,” says David.

-However, when it comes to fish in general, there is another concern.
+Cooked fish is a better option.
 “Fish is good for the Omega 3 fatty acids and baby’s brain development.
 But some guidelines recommend limiting fish to three serves a week because of another concern about mercury,” says David.

 Avoid strenuous exercise?

 Exercise is fine during pregnancy.
 “We should encourage people to exercise to their normal capacity continually,” says David.
 “There’s been no evidence that exercising leads to miscarriage or preterm labour in otherwise low-risk pregnancies.”